stepan20000/100-days-of-code/log.md

 ### Day 5: January 8, 2017, Sunday
 #####

 **Today's Progress**:  All day try to have a deal with navigator.geolocation.getCurrentPosition, thought that should run it in sync mode.
-Theт understood that just can call the getWeather function from the getLocation function.
+Then understood that just can call the getWeather function from the getLocation function.
 Facepalm.

 **Thoughts**:  Spent a lot of time with little results again.
 Why am I so uninteligent.